Depanelizer moduleDepanelizer module bruce Wed, 06/06/2018 - 13:51

 Select the placement of the dust removal nozzle (for connection to a vacuum cleaner) and the vacuum hose nozzle (for connection to a vacuum pump).
 Then specify the dust and vacuum nozzle diameters.
 Note: Changing these parameters will delete all support pedestals and suction cups.

-- Suction cups: There should be at least two suction cups for each board.
+- Suction cups: Each board, each cutout and the panel frame should have one or more suction cups to hold the material in place during routing.
 These must be located at points where there the suction cup will have complete contact with the lower side of the board.
 (No via holes, components or component pins.)
-In addition, at least two suction cups should be placed to hold the panel frame.

 - Hole support pedestals: These may be placed at any through-hole with a diameter of at least 2.0 mm.
 There must be at least 1.5 mm clearance around the hole for the shoulder of the pedestal.